 “The coach must be a tailor, to try find the right suit for the team.”

 And it’s understandable why that’s the case.
-Historically, they are sandwiched between Leicester’s miraculous title win and Pep Guardiola’s record-breakers.
-The Blues’ triumph wasn’t as unpredictably romantic as the Foxes’ and not as dominant as Man City’s well-oiled machine.
+Historically, they are sandwiched between Leicester’s miracle-makers and Man City’s record-breakers.
+The Blues’ triumph wasn’t as wildly romantic as the Foxes’ achievement and not as dominant as Pep Guardiola’s well-oiled machine.

-Question marks were replaced with exclamation marks in September when they drew to Swansea and lost to Liverpool before finding themselves 3-0 down after 45 minutes at the Emirates.
+Question marks were replaced with exclamation marks in September when they drew to Swansea and lost to Liverpool before finding themselves 3-0 down after 45 minutes against Arsenal at the Emirates.

-Defeat at the Emirates was Conte’s biggest loss in league competition since 2010.
-While a bitter pill to swallow, it was the key that ultimately unlocked Chelsea’s potential.
-With the points decided, the Italian tactician experimented with three at the back, introducing Marcos Alonso for Cesc Fabregas.
-He saw enough of an improvement in the game’s latter stages to start with 3-4-3 from the first whistle against Hull in the next fixture.
+With the game over as a contest at the halfway mark, Conte switched to three at the back, introducing Marcos Alonso for Cesc Fabregas as part of the reshuffle.
+And he saw enough of an improvement in the game’s latter stages to start with 3-4-3 from the first whistle against Hull in the next fixture.

 The switch required a change of personnel.
 In came Victor Moses to play as a wing-back, a new role for the Nigerian.
 Cesar Azpilicueta moved from left-back to a right-sided centre-back alongside Gary Cahill and David Luiz.
 This back three mirrored Conte’s preferred Juventus trio of Andrea Barzagli, Giorgio Chiellini and Leonardo Bonucci.

-The true effectiveness of the 3-4-3 was evident in the next two fixtures against Leicester and Man United.
+The true effectiveness of the 3-4-3 system was evident in the next two fixtures, against Leicester and Man United.
 Chelsea beat the reigning champions 3-0 before going one better against Jose Mourinho’s Red Devils.
 The Blues won 4-0 with Pedro opening the scoring after 30 seconds.
 The decorated Spaniard had replaced Willian in the starting line-up against the Foxes and would establish himself as Conte’s favoured option on the opposite flank to Eden Hazard.

 Experienced players such as Terry, Willian and Fabregas were forced into subsidiary roles, with the latter only regaining his place in the starting line-up at the back end of the season.

-However, no team enjoyed such drastic improvements as Chelsea, proving that quality management is not about selecting a certain formation, but identifying the right system to bring the best out of the specific squad at your disposal.
+However, no team enjoyed such drastic improvements as Chelsea, proving that quality management is not about selecting a certain formation, but identifying the right system to bring the best out of the specific players at your disposal.